Check out what you will receive in a Business Valuation Report.

-Owning a business can be similar to owning a stock or commodities.
-To determine the worth of a stock or a commodity, you must first know its value.
+Owning a business can be similar to owning stocks or commodities.
+To evaluate the price of a stock or commodity, you must understand the underlying value.
 Your business works in the same way.
 In essence, business valuation is a process and a set of standards used to estimate the economic value of an ownership interest in a business.

 Business valuations are required in the case of shareholder disputes, divorce, mergers and acquisitions, financing and in the event you decide to take your business public.
-The greatest possible impact on your business could result if you are looking to sell a business in the next 10 years.
-Not having an accurate and timely estimation of value could cost you millions.
+The greatest possible impact on your business could occur if you are looking to sell a business in the next 10 years.
+Not having an accurate and timely estimate of value could cost you millions.

-Moreover, a business valuation will give you, your investors and potential buyers a good idea of what your business’s value is by looking at both tangible assets, like real estate and cash, as well as intangible assets, like intellectual property and the comparable metrics associated with your industry category or peer group.
+Moreover, a business valuation will give you, your investors and potential buyers a good understanding of both tangible assets--like real estate and cash--as well as intangible assets--like intellectual property and the comparable metrics associated with your industry category or peer group.

-In a typical business valuation, accountants and lawyers provide the “book value”, which is based on the financial statements of the business.
-If your business is unique, so too are its structure and value; for example; your cash flow may be strong, but your earnings may be below the industry average.
+In a typical business valuation, accountants and lawyers provide the book value, which is based on the business's financial statements.
+If your business is unique, so too are its structure and value; for example, your cash flow may be strong, but your earnings may be below the industry average.
 This value does not always reflect the true value of your business.
 This way of providing a valuation takes an average of three weeks and could cost as much as $8,000, as estimated by IBIS in 20121

-A book value may fail to consider a number of factors, such as competition, market and industry growth, business expansion opportunities, changes in technology and much more.
+It's also worth considering that book value may not capture a number of factors, such as competition, market and industry growth, business expansion opportunities, changes in technology and much more.
 It may also not include your valuable intangible assets, such as a loyal customer base or patents.

-The process can be subjective and influenced by factors that a seller can’t control, such as industry forecasts and the economy.
-You need to understand the difference between how accountants and lawyers may value your business and how a potential buyer might may do so.
+The bottom line is, you need to understand the difference between how accountants and lawyers may value your business and how a potential buyer might do so.

 1IBIS World Report OD4797